jasonvan/prexel/planning/entry-examples.md

 # Entry examples

 Below are some examples of easy entry for Prexel.
-Using easy entry, the developer can quickly create UML fragments inside of the source file.
+Using easy entry, the developer can quickly create UML fragments inside of source file comments.
+It will also generate source code based on the UML diagrams generated.

 ## Example 1 - Basic Class